mattermost/docs/source/developer/interactive-message-buttons.rst

 Interactive Message Buttons (Beta)
 ===================================

 Mattermost supports interactive message buttons for `incoming <https://docs.mattermost.com/developer/webhooks-incoming.html>`_ and `outgoing webhooks <https://docs.mattermost.com/developer/webhooks-outgoing.html>`_, and for `custom slash commands <https://docs.mattermost.com/developer/slash-commands.html>`_ via actions.
-They help make your integrations richer by completing common tasks inside Mattermost covnersations, increasing user engagement and productivity.
+They help make your integrations richer by completing common tasks inside Mattermost conversations, increasing user engagement and productivity.

 Use these buttons to simplify complex workflows by allowing users to take quick actions directly through your integration post.
 For example, the buttons enable your integration to: